SaiShivani91/Revenue_insights/README.md

 # Power Query

 Power Query is mainly used for data cleaning or data transformation.
 Null values are removed in this.
-Some other column transformations are also performed.
+Some of the column transformations are also performed.

 # Data Modeling